CutaneousBioinf/LiteratureMiningTool/ConceptMap/ConceptMapper/README.md

 Introduction: The project is meant for mapping concepts such as chemicals/drugs, diseases and genes in a sentence.

 Prerequisites: The project requires gene2pubmed resource from NCBI for gene mapping.
-It requires chemical/drug lexicon for chemicals/drugs mapping.
-Please refer to DrugDict project for generating one.
-It requires disease lexicon for disease mapping.
-Please refer to RelatMap:DiseaseDiseaseMapper project for generating one.
+It also requires chemical/drug lexicon for chemicals/drugs mapping.
+Please refer to the DrugDict project for generating one.
+Furthermore, the project requires disease lexicon for disease mapping.
+Please refer to the RelatMap:DiseaseDiseaseMapper project for generating one.

 ---- RUN IN AN IDE ----

-The entire project should be pulled into Java IDE, such as eclipse.
+The entire project should be pulled into a Java IDE, such as Eclipse.
 The execution starts with the respective java file (Please see below for details).

 ---- COMPILE AND RUN ON THE COMMAND LINE ----